 Identification & Surveying

 Treatments are monitored with the use of Global Positioning System (GPS) technology.
 Treatment areas are obtained in digital format.
-Treatment routes are pre-mapped within the treatment areas and into six (6) GPS devices (2 for each application vessel).
+Treatment routes are pre-mapped within the treatment areas and loaded into two (2) GPS units per application vessel.
 By using two (2) GPS devices, the applicator is able to monitor their progress within the treatment area from multiple perspectives.
 Additionally, using two (2) devices ensures no loss of data.

-The airboat is driven as close to the shore as possible and a spray gun with a low pressure stream is used to direct the spray directly onto the target plants.
-Yellow Flag Iris and Phragmites is sprayed from midway up the plant down to avoid non-target plants from being contacted.
+When an airboat is used, it is driven as close to the shore as possible and a spray gun with a low pressure stream is used to direct the spray directly onto the target plants.
 Intensely landscaped areas are avoided if the applicator feels that spraying the area would jeopardize non-target plants.

 Knotweed Treatment & Removal in Trestle Creek & Noxon Reservoir